 Remote access to your garage is still a fairly limited market.
 Right now, Chamberlain’s MyQ is the only game in town, so to speak.
 The MyQ is a small square shaped sensor that connects to your modern (built within the last 20-25 years) automatic garage door opener and syncs up with your home’s Wi-Fi network to allow you to open and close the door with your smartphone.
 The MyQ app also gives you up to the minute information about what time your doors open and close as well as tell you right on screen when the door is in motion.
 The sensor has a built-in chime and warning light that activate as you are closing the door to give anybody inside a few seconds to get clear before the door closes.

 Allowing access into your home has many more options than the garage.
-There are plenty of entry products out there, ranging from those that are complete deadbolt system replacements like the Weiser Kevo (but only with additional hardware) to those that work with your existing key sets but provide smart mechanisms on the inside (like Ok-I-Dokeys or August.)
+There are plenty of entry products out there, ranging from those that are complete deadbolt system replacements (like Yale locks) to those that work with your existing key sets but provide smart mechanisms on the inside ( August.)
 All of these devices allow you to operate your phone in place of a key and will let you unlock your door for an attending guest.

 Using something like this in conjunction with the right security cameras and communication methods, you could be at work, and still talk to the delivery person, unlock the front door, see the delivery get placed inside the door, lock the door and watch the delivery person leave.
 Your delivery could be left just inside your front door safely and securely.
 Your package is then safe from the elements and from theft.

 At the end of the day, be sure that whichever option you choose is safe for both your packages and your peace of mind.
 Make sure that you have good communicators and good recording methods in place.
 A single device may not be the solution for your home.